JohnnyBackus/Gallery-of-Horns/README.md

 Start time: 1420

-Finish time: 1540
+Finish time: 1730

-Actual time needed to complete: 70 minutes
+Actual time needed to complete: 190 minutes

 Sources:

-1. Used ChatGPT to solve errors experience when attempting to pass props from json file. src = https://chat.openai.com/share/c1b9405b-54ab-4a63-a3ac-f8dc852787d0

-2. Used ChatGPT to assist with "hook" error and inability to refer to `{useStatus}`. src = https://chat.openai.com/share/07e61568-4b2f-4704-a519-bfbe5fdbe833

-3. Some collaboration with Xin D, Brendan H, and Kyle A. Specifically for how to render heart; join discussion regarding how to use BootStrap.
+1. Used ChatGPT for several errors (and earlier code challenge).
+I had not considered use of a logical operator to render SelectedBeast component prior ChatGPT use. src = https://chat.openai.com/share/670dcd6c-ea9e-4586-b050-aa60a5bbd83a

+2. Some collaboration regarding strategy and bug fixes with classmates today.
+No explicit sharing of code.